Mastering personal goal setting

 3️⃣ Uncover your underlying core motivation

 Uncover why you want to achieve this specific outcome.
 Start by writing down your personal reason for wanting this goal and why it matters to you.
-To dig deeper, ask "why" several times to uncover your true motivations, which will lead you to your underlying core motivation.
+To dig deeper, ask "why" several times to uncover your true motivations, which will lead you to your underlying autonomous motivation—the kind that comes from within and reflects what genuinely matters to you.
 If you discover multiple reasons, focus on the one that feels the strongest or most central to your goal.
-Keep asking "why" after each answer until you reach something that feels core to who you are—a fundamental value or belief that doesn’t need further questioning.
+Keep asking "why" after each answer until you reach something that feels core to who you are—a fundamental value or basic need that doesn’t need further questioning.
 Connecting your goal to this underlying core motivation helps you see the bigger picture and adds a sense of purpose to your efforts.

 Let’s say someone wants to lose 10 pounds in 3 months.